solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 This is how native Solana programs work.
 We need to handle common tasks such as serialization and deserialization of account data, instruction data matching, converting raw data bytes to specified structs, and much more.

-# Basic Counter program in Anchor rust
+# Basic Counter program in Anchor Rust

 The Anchor framework uses macros and traits to generate boilerplate Rust code for you.